mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Arguments:

-1. color - (*string*, optional: defaults to '#ff8') The color from which to start the transition.
+1. start - (*string*, optional: defaults to '#ff8') The color from which to start the transition.
 2. end - (*string*, optional: defaults to Element's set background-color) The background color to return to after the highlight effect.

 ### Note: